Skip to main content

 10 Tips to Prevent Wildfires

-Nationally, almost 9 out of 10 wildfires are caused by humans.
+Nationally, almost nine out of 10 wildfires are caused by humans.
 These preventable wildfires threaten lives, property and our precious natural resources.
+Whether you’re a first-time visitor or a public land pro, you play a valuable role in preventing wildfires and protecting our natural resources.

 Unique Ways to Experience DC’s Cherry Blossoms